Scientific Geography Series: Background and influences

 The series was originally published between 1985 and 1988 and sold for $6.50 per issue.
 It is intended for use as textbooks or as sources for researchers, and the books can be taken individually or used together to learn concepts in geography.
-The first books in the series are introductory and focus on human geography, while later ones are more advanced and focus on scientific or quantitative geography.
+The first books in the series are introductory and focus on human geography, including an issues dedicated to Central place theory and Gravity and Spatial Interaction Models, while later ones are more advanced and focus on scientific or quantitative geography.
 The series is described as providing "a broad view of developments in academic geography--at least of the more quantitative aspects of its human geography wing."

 The Scientific Geography Series was immediately compared to the Concepts and Techniques in Modern Geography (CATMOG) series in a review, where the reviewer called them "Super-CATMOGs," and stated that British users might believe the series was an American attempt at profiting from the publication model set forth by the CATMOGs.
 The review noted that while CATMOGs were focused on techniques, the Scientific Geography Series was more focused on "theories and models."
 Multiple reviews noted that the Scientific Geography Series was clearly aimed at American Undergraduate students.
 Despite the similarities to CATMOG, the reviewer noted that the books published at the time of review were a useful contribution to educational material.

 While used extensively, these physical copies became difficult to find and use in the classroom.
 To remedy this, the West Virginia University Regional Research Institute made digital copies of the series available for free as part of their "Web Book of Regional Science" series.